Beyond Semantic to Instance Segmentation: Weakly-Supervised Instance Segmentation via Semantic Knowledge Transfer and Self-Refinement: Proposed Method

 \subsection{Overview}

-First, as described in the left part of Figure \ref{fig:overview}, we obtain pseudo instance labels utilizing the knowledge of WSSS and instance cues, and this process is called \textit{semantic knowledge transfer}.
+As shown in the left part of Figure \ref{fig:overview}, we first obtain pseudo instance labels using the knowledge of WSSS and instance cues, and this process is called \textit{semantic knowledge transfer}.
 Here, we extract instance cues from image-level labels using the proposed \textit{peak attention module (PAM)} module.
-Then, we apply the \textit{self-supervised pseudo label refinement} strategy that refines the pseudo instance labels in a self-supervised scheme and reflects them to the training in an online manner as described in the right part of Figure \ref{fig:overview}.
+Then, we apply the self-supervised pseudo label refinement abbreviated as \textit{self-refinement} strategy that refines the pseudo instance labels in a self-supervised scheme and reflects them to the training in an online manner as described in the right part of Figure \ref{fig:overview}.
 In order to resolve the semantic drift problem and ensure stable training, we introduce the \textit{instance-aware guidance} strategy.
-Note that we employ only the image-level labels as our guidance source in our framework including the WSSS part, taking away any off-the-shelf proposal techniques.
+We note that our framework only uses the image-level labels as our guidance source including the WSSS part to deprecate off-the-shelf proposal techniques in the entire process.
+We also provide the Pytorch-style pseudo-code for each proposed component in our supplementary material, showing that our method is quite easy to be implemented and simple.